christophstrasen/WorldObserver/docs_internal/logbook.md

 - Added an auto-budget “gas pedal” for probes: when probes lag but the overall WorldObserver tick has headroom, spend more of the 4ms budget on probing (capped against drain/other work).
   - When auto-budget raises `budgetMs`, probes also scale their per-tick iteration cap (up to a hard cap) so budget isn’t left unused due to `maxPerRun`.
 - Improved runtime diagnostics to show probe vs drain vs other vs total cost on one line, including tick spike maxima.
-- Gated `Events.LoadGridsquare` behind explicit interest (`squares.onLoad`) so “smoke probe-only runs” don’t enable event ingestion unless something asked for it.
+- Gated `Events.LoadGridsquare` behind explicit interest (`squares` scope=onLoad) so “smoke probe-only runs” don’t enable event ingestion unless something asked for it.
 - Refactored the large `facts/squares.lua` into smaller modules (record building / geometry / probes / onLoad listener / shared interest resolver) while preserving patch seams and keeping busted tests green.
 - Added the next fact family: **zombies** (`WorldObserver.observations:zombies()` emitting `observation.zombie`) with:
-  - `zombies.nearPlayer` interest (including `zRange` for vertical filtering).
+  - `zombies` scope=allLoaded interest (including `zRange` for vertical filtering).
   - A time-sliced `IsoCell:getZombieList()` cursor probe (budgeted per tick) and stable `ZombieObservation` record shape.
   - A smoke example (`examples/smoke_zombies.lua`) to validate leases + subscribe + filters quickly in-game.
 - Added interest-driven highlighting for fact sources: